Archives

 Attrell spoke about his passion for photography and his two published works during a presentation at the Swift Current Museum, Feb.
 9. He also spoke afterwards to local media about his latest book.

-Tunes and Wooden Spoons a top seller in Atlantic Canada
+Tunes and Wooden Spoons Final SM

 Tunes and Wooden Spoons by Mary Janet MacDonald tops the list of Nova Scotia's top-selling books in the 2021 ROUND UP: Top Five Local Sellers From Chapters-Coles-Indigo In Each Atlantic Province.